Law of Property Act 1925: Part I – General principles as to legal estates, equitable interests and powers

 Section 1 sets out the basic structure of the newly reformed legal estates—"an estate in fee simple absolute in possession" (commonly referred to as freehold), and "a term of years absolute" (leasehold).
 Old estates in land—fee tail and life interests—are converted by s.1 so as to "take effect as equitable interests".
 Section 3 sets out how these equitable interests have effect.

 Part II – Contracts, conveyances and other instruments

 Section 70 of the 1925 Act should be considered in conjunction with schedules 1 and 3 when considering interests that override, most notably that to be in receipts of rents and profits is no longer an overriding interest.

 Sections 78 and 79 concern covenants relating to land: section 78 relates to their benefit, and section 79 relates to the burdens or obligations which a covenant imposes on the covenantor, their successors in title and persons subsequently deriving title under them.

-Section 84 of the cct sets out the powers of an appointed authority to alter or remove restrictive covenants on property deeds.
+Section 84 of the act sets out the powers of an appointed authority to alter or remove restrictive covenants on property deeds.
 This power was later transferred to the Lands Tribunal by the Law of Property Act 1969, and subsequently to the Upper Tribunal by the Transfer of Tribunal Functions (Lands Tribunal and Miscellaneous Amendments) Order 2009.